ScottA27/Portfolio-Project-5/README.md

 * [Balsamiq](https://balsamiq.com/) - Used to create wireframes
 * [Github](https://github.com/) - Used to host the repository, store the commit history and manage the project board containing user stories
 * [GitPod](https://www.gitpod.io/) - Using GitPod terminal to commit to Git and push to GitHub
-* [Heroku](https://en.wikipedia.org/wiki/Heroku) - Used to deploy the live project
 * [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - Used to test site performance
 * [AmIResponsive](https://ui.dev/amiresponsive) - Used for responsiveness check across devices
 * [Favicon](https://favicon.io/) - Used to create the favicon
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to debug and test responsiveness
-* [Cloudinary](https://cloudinary.com/) - A service that hosts image files in the project
 * [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
 * [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
 * [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code